 PMPlanR Preventative Maintenance Planning

-PMPlanR preventative maintenance software is a stand-alone software application that allows the definition and scheduling of PM tasks for the system to monitor equipment either time based or upon real time equipment activation.
-The PM task tracks equipment usages on running times or count how many times the equipment has been actuated.
-This information can be tied to and track how many hours or actuations occur on a piece of hardware such as bearings, solenoids, limit switches, relays, belts, etc. PM tasks also will notify either through a report or email notification that a maintenance action must be performed.
+PMPlanR preventative maintenance software is a stand-alone software application that allows the definition and scheduling of PM tasks for the system to monitor equipment either time-based or upon real-time equipment activation.
+The PM task tracks equipment usage on running times or counts how many times the equipment has been actuated.
+This information can be tied to and track how many hours or actions occur on a piece of hardware such as bearings, solenoids, limit switches, relays, belts, etc. PM tasks also will notify either through a report or email notification that a maintenance action must be performed.
 After the maintenance task is completed, the timers or counters can be reset after entering details of the maintenance task accomplished.
-Work orders can be created and distributed to maintenance personnel to also track maintenance working that needs to be scheduled and when it is completed.
+Work orders can be created and distributed to maintenance personnel to also track maintenance work that needs to be scheduled and when it is completed.
 Various reports will be available such as pending and completed PM and work order tasks.
-A web based application called PMWeb is used to access reports from the PMPlanR using any web browser.
+A web-based application called PMWeb is used to access reports from the PMPlanR using any web browser.

 WebCentral Supervisory Control

 WebCentral is a browser-based application that allows you to access the Sterling Batching and Control System database.
-Any computer connected on the network with the Batching computer and have an internet browser can access WebCentral by providing a valid user name and password account.
+Any computer connected on the network with the Batching computer and has an internet browser can access WebCentral by providing a valid username and password account.
 There will be two available licenses for simultaneous usage; meaning no more than two concurrent users can be logged in at a time.